-Sint Michaelskerk, or simply the Grote Kerk is located right in the middle of the historic city centre and surrounded by cafés and shops (see the main photo for this post).
-It’s a gorgeous church with a famous Baroque organ and is worth a little visit inside just to marvel at it’s beauty.
+Sint Michaelskerk, or simply the Grote Kerk, is located right in the middle of the historic city centre and surrounded by cafés and shops.
+It’s a gorgeous church with a famous Baroque organ and is worth a little visit inside just to marvel at its beauty.
 It also often hosts events and exhibitions, the day I went inside there was a local photography exhibition on display.

 4 – Visit the Museum de Fundatie

 Ever since I saw a photo of this museum I wanted to visit since it looks so weird!
 This strange mix of traditional and futuristic architecture is the home of the Museum de Fundatie, a museum for visual arts.
 There are actually two locations for the museum (more on the second one later); the building in Zwolle was originally the courthouse, and the egg-shaped structure on top was added in 2012-2013.
 Unfortunately on the day we visited there was work being done so we couldn’t go inside the egg part and look out over the city, so I’ll have to go back another time just for that!

 5 – Visit the Herman Brood Experience